symfony/symfony-docs/book/security.rst

 .. tip::

-    A standard Symfony distribution separates the security configuration into a ``app/config/security.yml`` file.
-If you don't have this file, you can put the configuration directly into your ``app/config/config.yml`` file.
+    A standard Symfony distribution separates the security configuration into a separate file (e.g. ``app/config/security.yml``).
+If you don't have a separate security file, you can put the configuration directly into your main config file (e.g. ``app/config/config.yml``).

-The end result of this configuration is the following:
+The end result of this configuration is a fully-functional security system that looks like the following:

  * There are two users in the system (``ryan`` and ``admin``);
- * Users authenticate themselves via a basic HTTP authentication prompt;
+ * Users authenticate themselves via the basic HTTP authentication prompt;
  * Any URL matching ``/admin/*`` is secured, and only the ``admin`` user can access it;
  * All URLs *not* matching ``/admin/*`` are accessible by all users (and the user is never prompted to login).

-To understand how security works, let's look briefly at how security works and how each part of the configuration comes into play.
+Let's look briefly at how security works and how each part of the configuration comes into play.

 How Security Works: Authentication and Authorization
 ----------------------------------------------------